hyv3m1nd/prime_number_finder/README.md

 (3) Only check for possible denominators in the range of [3, sqrt(current_number)].

 ## Interesting "discovery"
 The composite : prime ratio increases very slowly.
-When we are in the tens of millions, that ratio was still at around 20:1.
+When we got to the tens of millions, that ratio was still at around 20:1.